MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 ## Service phone numbers

-**This section describes service numbers available from Microsoft that are included in your licensing. with Microsoft Calling Plans.
-For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.**
+This section describes service numbers available from Microsoft that are included in your licensing.
+For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.

-**NOTE TO REVIEWERS: DO WE JUST SAY CONTACT PROVIDER?
-DO WE PROVIDE INFO IN THIS TOPIC?
-OR DO WE PROVIDE INFO IN SEPARATE TOPICS FOR DR AND OC?
-DO I FOLLOW UP WITH MATTIA'S TEAM FOR DETAILS?**

 There are two types of service phone numbers provided by Microsoft--toll and toll-free--which can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.
 Service numbers have a higher concurrent call capacity than user numbers.
-Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number) based on Microsoft’s telephony licenses in each country/region which dictates what the number can be used for.
+Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number) based on Microsoft’s telephony licenses in each country/region that dictate what the number can be used for.

  - **Toll service numbers** - There are two types of toll service numbers, which may incur a toll cost to the caller: